cognesy/instructor-php/README.md

 Instructor allows you to customize processing of $responseModel value also by looking at the interfaces the class or instance implements:

- - `CanProvideSchema` - implement to be able to provide custom schema, instead of default approach of Instructor analyzing $responseModel value class
+ - `CanProvideJsonSchema` - implement to be able to provide JSON Schema or the response model, overriding the default approach of Instructor, which is analyzing $responseModel value class information,
  - `CanDeserializeResponse` - implement to customize the way the response from LLM is deserialized from JSON into PHP object,
  - `CanSelfValidate` - implement to customize the way the deserialized object is validated,
- - `CanTransformResponse` - implement to transform the validated object into target value received by the caller (eg. unwrap simple type from a class to scalar value
+ - `CanTransformResponse` - implement to transform the validated object into target value received by the caller (e.g. unwrap simple type from a class to a scalar value).

 For a practical example of using those contracts to customize Instructor processing flow see: src/Extras/Scalars/.
 It contains an implementation of scalar value response support with a wrapper class implementing custom schema provider, deserialization, validation and transformation into requested value type.